-The monthly report is also a tool used to help influence actionable change on a project.
+The monthly report is also a tool used to help influence impactful change on a project.
 But if no one reads the report or it’s too confusing, it loses its purpose and effectiveness.
-Here are five tips you should consider when preparing your monthly reports to make them more effective.
+Here are five tips you should consider when preparing your monthly reports to make them add substantial value to the project.

 Wherever possible, substitute text with a table or figure.
 You’ve heard the saying “A picture is worth a thousand words,” well nothing could be more true when it comes to creating simple, easy-to-understand reports.
 Large amounts of data are easily explained through the use of charts and other metrics.
 We follow the rule that the higher up the food chain your report goes, the more important it is to summarize the data to a “fifth grade level.”
 We are by no means saying that senior managers are fifth graders, but their time is limited, and a confusing text-driven report can leave them uninformed about the real project issues.

 2. Split Long Complicated Sentences into Short Meaningful Statements

 Many project team members make the mistake of typing long-winded sentences when much more could be said with less.
 Project reports aren’t meant to be entertaining.
 They’re supposed to be loaded with facts, figures and observations.
 A good report should represent where the project is, where it’s going, the critical issues and how those issues are being addressed.

 3. Use a Table of Contents WITH Page Numbers